GoogleChrome/web.dev/src/site/content/en/blog/url/index.md

 The list also includes suffixes such as `github.io` and `glitch.me`.
-Names under these, such as `example.github.io` and `example.glitch.me`, can be used for site hosting but cannot be "registered" by a developer with a commercial domain registrar.
+Names under these, such as `example.github.io` and `example.glitch.me`, can be used for site hosting but cannot be "registered" by a developer.
 GitHub and Glitch act as registrars in these examples.
 {% endAside %}

 ## eTLD+1 {: #etld1}